sinclairzx81/parsebox/readme.md

 ### Union

-The Union combinator parses using one of the interior parsers, attempting each in sequence until one matches.
+The Union combinator tries each interior parser in sequence until one matches

 **BNF**